Jason2Brownlee/AuthoritySite/README.md

 I focused on technical writing for developers.

-My thesis was that developers are lazy and would prefer to search for and copy-paste answers online than understand an API or read a technical book (I know, I'm one of them).
+My thesis was that developers are lazy and would prefer to search for and copy-paste answers online rather than understand an API or read a technical book (I know, I'm one of them).

-Therefore I created websites to answer all the common question in a given niche with the goal of becoming a trusted resources.
+Therefore I created websites to answer all the common questions in a given niche with the goal of becoming a trusted resources.
 I offer free tutorials, free guides and free email courses, then offer paid information products for those readers looking to take the next step.

 I also love writing, I love helping/serving, and I love figuring out messy technical topics.
 The business and model fits me very well.
 If it does not fit you well, adapt it.

-The resources I suggest have this thesis in mind.
-I re-read many of these books each year as a reminder.
+The resources I suggest below have this thesis in mind.
+I have most books in multiple formats and re-read many of them each year as a reminder.

 ## Authority Sites / Business Mindset